Help & Support

 Check what version is currently running:

-Check the application logs for errors:
+Check the web-server logs for errors:

 docker logs rangepulse-rangepulse-1 --tail=50